 Guilt is a good thing – a blessing, even – as this shows that Allah has not sealed our hearts, and that our yearning is still to be close to Him.
 But when we allow this guilt to manifest into a far less productive feeling of despair, we lose all sensibility and foolishly then allow our sins to define who we are.

 We are not designed to be perfect.
 It is not Game Over just because we made a few mistakes.
-When Aadam and Hawa, radiyallahu anhum (Adam and Eve, may Allah be pleased with them), transgressed and committed the first sin by eating from the forbidden tree, Allah never once described either of them as forgotten or unworthy; He simply said that they ‘slipped’.
+When Aadam and Hawa (may Allah be pleased with them), transgressed and committed the first sin by eating from the forbidden tree, Allah never once described either of them as forgotten or unworthy; He simply said that they ‘slipped’.

 “We said, ‘Adam, live with your wife in this garden.
 Both of you eat freely there as you will, but do not go near this tree, or you will both become wrongdoers’.
 But Satan made them slip, and removed them from the state they were in.
 We said ‘Get out, all of you!
 You are each other’s enemy (Satan the enemy of mankind and vice versa).
 On earth you will have a place to stay and livelihood for a time’.
 Then Adam received some words from his Lord and He accepted his repentance: He is the Ever Relenting, the Most Merciful.”
 (Qur’an 2: 35-37)

 Throughout the Qur’an, Allah repeatedly makes it clear to us that His compassion and forgiveness is unlimited, and is readily available if only we ask.
-By wallowing in the despair of our own errors, we not only overestimate the significance of our actions, but far worse, we underestimate the qualities of Allah.
+By wallowing in the despair of our own errors, we risk cutting ourselves off from attaining redemption, and far worse, we underestimate the significant qualities of Allah.
 We give magnitude to our errors, when instead we should be running to and depending on the enormity of our Lord.
 Are we more afraid of our own sins than we are of the powers of the Almighty?
 Are we so self-absorbed that we will allow one sin to turn into many, because we unwittingly decide that our shortcomings exempt us from His commands?

 Whenever we sin, we need to turn more deeply to Allah; we need to delve more deeply into prayer.
 With sincere effort and genuine intentions, we can even turn our sins into a positive.